San Salvador Huixcolotla

-San Salvador Huixcolotla is a town and municipality in Puebla in southeastern Mexico that may be best known as the birthplace of papel picado.
-San Salvador is Spanish for "Holy Savior" and Huixcolotla is Nahuatl for "place of the curved spines".
+San Salvador Huixcolotla is a town and municipality in the Mexican state of Puebla that may be best known as the birthplace of papel picado.
+San Salvador is of Spanish origin and translates to "Holy Savior" and Huixcolotla is Nahuatl for "place of the curved spines".

 History

 The original inhabitants were Popoloca speakers, under the Aztec Triple Alliance.
-Friar Juan de Rivas founded a small congregation in 1539 as part of the Spanish colonization, and in 1750 construction began on Iglesia del Divino Salvador (Church of the Divine Savior).
+Friar Juan de Rivas founded a small congregation in 1539 as part of the Spanish colonization and in 1750, construction began on Iglesia del Divino Salvador (Church of the Divine Savior).
 In 1779 it became a town, and on 15 April 1930, it was declared a municipality under the governorship of Leonides Andrew Almazán.

 Geography

-The total area of San Salvador Huixcolotla is 23.909 km2, of which 79% is devoted to agriculture and the remaining 21% developed.
+The total area of San Salvador Huixcolotla is 23.909 km2, of which 79% is devoted to agriculture and the remaining is 21% developed.
 The four barrios are El Calvario, San Antonio, San Martín, and La Candelaria, and the three colonias are San Isidro, Dolores, and Benito Juárez.
 It is surrounded to the north by the municipalities of Los Reyes de Juárez and Acatzingo; to the east by Acatzingo and Tecamachalco; to the south by Tecamachalco, Tochtepec, and Cuapiaxtla de Madero; and to the west by Cuapiaxtla de Madero and Los Reyes de Juárez.